An Introduction to the 4C System: Edition 13

 I recently tripped over the 4C System, which has the goal of producing an 'open source' version of the old-style MSH RPG.
 They have a bevy of downloads available for your gaming use, as well as a forum with which to discuss their nascent system.
 I find I like this idea a whole lot, a system using the same essential mechanics whilst using its own terminology and such in order to technically be a different game.

 It's something that various systems have done over the years to varying degrees of success, and I think it could catch on here.
 I don't have any illusions about my favorite system taking over the universe or whatever, but I think this is something that could use some support.
-Or at least more than I see the online world manufacturing since the 4C System went 'public' a good long while back.
+Or at least more than I've seen the online world manufacturing since the 4C System went 'public' a good long while back.

 So I pondered all of this.
 I've got oodles and oodles of original rules stuff that is built for the MSH RPG.
 It's not really all that difficult for me to transform the stuff I've written for the MSH RPG into product for the 4C System.
 I've gone out of my way to invent a lot of my own terminology anyway, and what little isn't 'unique' to my own stuff is pretty common to RPGs overall, not just the MSH RPG.